pi22by7/In-Memoria/CONTRIBUTING.md

 ---

+Thank you for your interest in contributing to In Memoria!
+Whether you're fixing a typo, reporting a bug, or building a major feature, your help is appreciated.

-Thank you for contributing to In Memoria!
-Together, we're building the future of persistent AI intelligence for development. 🚀
+**Remember**: Reach out on [Discord](https://discord.gg/6mGsM4qkYm) (@pi_22by7) before starting significant work.
+Let's build the future of persistent AI intelligence for development together! 🚀

+— Piyush (@pi22by7)